-If the yak cheese chew gets too small for your pet to safely chew on, you can microwave it on high-power for 45 – 75 seconds, let it cool for 2 minutes and give it to your dog as a crunchy, puffy cheese treat.
+If the yak cheese chew gets too small for your pet to safely chew on, you can microwave it on high power for 45 – 75 seconds, let it cool for 2 minutes and give it to your dog as a crunchy, puffy cheese treat.

-Homes Alive Recommends: Himalayan Dog Chews
+We Recommend: Himalayan Dog Chews

-11. Rope Chews
+23. Rope Chews

 An inexpensive and universally loved chew and toy is the rope bone.
 These toys consist of cotton ropes generally braided into a bone shape.
 For a natural chew, look for 100% cotton fibres.
 As your dog's teeth rub on the fibres, plaque and bacteria that cause bad breath and gum inflammation are removed – just like “flossing” your dog's teeth.
 Dogs love chewing rope toys, but they'll love it when you play tug-of-war even more.